oceanprotocol/pdr-backend/pdr_backend/trader/README.md

 ### Topic Object

-The topic object is structured as follows:
+The topic object has all the details about the pair:

 - `name` - The name of the trading pair, e.g., "ETH-USDT".
-- `address` - Contract address of the datatoken.
 - `symbol` - Symbol of the trading pair.
-- `seconds_per_epoch` - Number of seconds per epoch.
-- `seconds_per_subscription` - Number of seconds per subscription.
-- `last_submited_epoch` - Last submitted epoch count.
-- `pair` - Another representation of the trading pair.
 - `base` - Base currency of the trading pair.
 - `quote` - Quote currency of the trading pair.
 - `source` - Source exchange or platform.